How Does Bitcoin Mining Work?

 Let’s understand this with the help of an example-

-- Suppose A wants to share 10 BTC with B.
+- Suppose Alice wants to transfer 10 BTC to Bob.

 - Now the transaction data of A is shared with the miners from the memory pool.
 A memory pool is a place where an unconfirmed or unverified transaction waits for its confirmation.